You can listen to or read this post (about 6 minutes):

-One the one hand, ideas can be energizing.
+On the one hand, ideas can be energizing.
 I love ideas.

 However, now I see that the concept of “too many interests” is out of an old playbook that says I have to choose one narrow direction for life, and that’s that.
 But life and work are more complex and interesting than that.
 Right?

 I do think some people might have more broad ranging interests than others, and they are perhaps lovers of Ideas Ideas Ideas, or what some call a “Renaissance Soul”.
 I’m raising my hand on that one.
-(By the way, being an idea-generating person is a unique talent, and it’s a marketable skill that could be a clue for your path.)
+(By the way, being an idea-generating person is actually a unique talent, and it’s a marketable skill that could be a clue for your path.)

-I say: You don’t have to choose just one thing.
+This might sound crazy at first: You don’t have to choose just one thing.
 Often your best gifts and satisfaction are where some of your top interests intersect!

 Imagine a Venn Diagram, of 3 intersecting circles, that include your top 3 interests.
 Then make up some things that would fit in the middle (intersection) of that diagram.
 Make it a brainstorm and enjoy it.

-I think using the intersection for your brainstorming will generate more interesting ideas for you.
+I think using the intersection for your brainstorming will generate interesting ideas for you.
 No more having to choose between multiple interests.
 This way, you can have it all and your heart has an easier time saying Yes to it.

 If nothing else, I hope you’ll stop saying “I have too many ideas” or “too many interests.”